 What is Microsoft OneDrive, and why use it?

-- Another benefit is that you can access your files from anywhere around the globe.
-You can access the cloud and retrieve all your files, and the best part of it you can get them from anywhere.
+- Additionally, you can access your files from anywhere in the world.
+You can access the cloud and retrieve all your files.
+And the best part is that you can get them at any time.

 How can we get started with OneDrive on the PC?

-The most interesting thing about it is when you log in through the web page, you find “Personal Vault.”
-This is a special folder within OneDrive where you can put files; this is meant for files that you want to stay very secure.
-To be able to enter into the Personal Vault, you could set up two-factor authentication.
-Typically you also either have to type in a code on your phone, or you have to get a code via email and then enter in that code to be able to access the Personal Vault suits, an extra layer of security for your sensitive and important files and photos to keep things ultra-secure over the cloud.
+The most exciting thing about it is when you log in through the web page, you will find “Personal Vault.”
+This is a special folder within OneDrive where you can keep files very secure.
+It is usually necessary to use two-factor authentication to access the Personal Vault.
+You usually need to type in a code on your phone or receive an email with a code and then use that code to access the Personal Vault.
+This adds an extra layer of security to your sensitive, essential files and photos.

 Here are the details about the free and premium membership.